-CSS content cards are a great way to organize listings of blog posts, products, services or just about any repetitive content.
-When well-designed, each individual card can stand out from the list and is easy to read.
-The use of additional effects like hover states and image filters can enhance things ever further.
+CSS content cards are a great way to organize listings of blog posts, products, services, or just about any repetitive content.

-Here are 10 examples of CSS content cards that are both beautiful and functional.
-Best of all, you’ll have access to source code in order to inspire your own projects.
+Here are ten examples of CSS content cards that are both beautiful and functional.
+Best of all, you’ll have access to source code to inspire your own projects.

 These cards feature Google’s Material Design principles and are gorgeously interactive.
 Clicking the hamburger menu sets off a slick animation in which the photo shrinks and detailed content is displayed.
 Think of it sort of like the online version of a traditional trading card.

 Google Inspired Flip Cards by Ettrics

 Inspired by the information shared in the Google Now personal assistant, each card features a dramatic drop-shadow effect and “flips” upon click or touch to reveal more content.